Learn

 You get a text message that looks like it's coming from some sort of official source.
 For example:

-Smishing scammers play on fear2— whether it's fear of losing money, fear of getting into trouble, or fear of missing out.
-They're also counting on you to trust a text message sent to your personal cell phone number and not think twice about responding.
+Smishing scammers play on urgency, fear and authority.
+1 They're also counting on you to trust a text message sent to your personal cell phone number and not think twice about responding.

-• A big red flag is when the number that shows up on your cell phone screen doesn't look like a phone number at all.
-For example, if the sender's number appears as 5000 instead of a normal 10-digit number, that's a tip-off the message was sent via email and not from another cell phone.
+- A red flag is when the number that shows up on your cell phone screen doesn't look like a phone number at all.
+For example, if the sender's number appears to5-6 digits, like 5000, instead of a normal 10-digit number, that's a tip-off the message was sent via email and not from another cell phone.
 That's one way hackers hide the source of fake messages.

 Due to the recent increase in smishing attacks, some banks opt not to use text messages at all with their customers.
 Check to see if your bank has a written policy on text messaging.
 Even if your bank does use text messaging, it will not ask for personal financial information via text.
 If your bank does send text messages, make sure you find out directly from the bank itself what phone number it uses to do so.